 Begin your day by hiking Angels Landing first.

-When it comes to time of day, there is a little more leeway when hiking The Narrows.
-The earlier you start The Narrows the less people you will also encounter.
-However, safety and sun exposure are less of a threat on this hike.
+When it comes to the time of day, there is a little more leeway when hiking The Narrows.
+The earlier you start The Narrows the fewer people you will also encounter.
+However, both safety and sun exposure are less of a threat on this hike.

 If experiencing The Narrows is your primary bucket list item for visiting Zion National Park, hike it first.
-Otherwise, I recommend starting on Angels Landing.
+Otherwise, I recommend starting at Angels Landing.

 I talk more about what to expect when hiking Angels Landing and The Narrows below.